↓ Skip to Main Content

 Fence Disputes: Five Things Every Massachusetts Property Owner Should Know

-By Adam T. Sherwin, Esq.
-Posted on March 15, 2019 Posted in Massachusetts Property Law Blog Tagged with adverse possession, boundary disputes
+Adam T. Sherwin, Esq.
+Mar 15, 2019 Tagged with adverse possession, boundary disputes

 I recently settled a case involving a fence dispute between two neighbors who weren’t getting along.
 Fence disputes, believe it or not, are among the most common types of boundary disputes and most often arise when a property owner seeks more »